zuozhenggh/learning-library/security-library/database/data-safe/audit-database-activity/audit-database-activity.md

     - Each regional Oracle Data Safe service has global settings for paid usage, online retention period, and archive retention period.
     - Global settings are applied to all target databases unless their audit profiles override them.
-    - By default, the online retention period is set to the maximum value of 12 months, the archive retention period is set to the minimum value of 0 months, and paid usage is enabled for all target databases.
+    - By default, paid usage is enabled for all target databases, the online retention period is set to the maximum value of 12 months, and the archive retention period is set to the minimum value of 0 months.

     ![Global Settings](images/global-settings.png "Global Settings")